totigm/bot-builder/README.md

 # bot-builder

 This is a library to create bots for different platforms.
-It handles all the commands stuff behind the scenes, so you can focus on your bot's logic
+It handles all the commands stuff behind the scenes, so you can focus on your bot's logic.